google/earthengine-community/tutorials/histarfm-cloud-and-gap-free-landsat/index.md

 Moreno-Martínez, Á., Izquierdo-Verdiguier, E., Maneta, M. P., Camps-Valls, G., Robinson, N., Muñoz-Marí, J., Sedano, F., Clinton, N. & Running, S. W. (2020).
 Multispectral high resolution sensor fusion for smoothing and gap-filling in the cloud.
 Remote Sensing of Environment, 247, 111901.

 ## Acknowledgement

+Emma Izquierdo-Verdiguier and Alvaro Moreno-Martinez devised and directed tutorial development.
+Jordi Muñoz-Marí assisted in the method implementation.
+All authors contributed text, code and analysis examples.

 The tutorial's authors would like to thank all the bioNet and HISTARFM creators and Gennadii Donchyts from [Deltares](https://www.deltares.nl/en/) for his routines, *text*, and *style*, which have been used in this tutorial.
 Also, we would like to thank the broad Google Earth Engine community for their help and comments.
 Special thanks to Nicolas Clinton from Google Inc. for actively supporting us during these years.